-The Company's senior leadership is encouraged about the long-term business prospects of each of its subsidiaries and believes that the Group is well positioned for future growth.
-Based on operating results in 2021 as well as to date in 2022, and management's assessment of Decisive's improving prospects, the Company has increased its monthly dividend to \$0.03 per share effective May 2022.
-This increase returns the Corporation's dividend to pre-pandemic levels and is consistent with Decisive's objective of providing shareholders with long-term, sustainable, and growing dividends.
+Based on operating results to date in 2022, and management's assessment of Decisive's improving prospects, the Company increased its monthly dividend to \$0.03 per share in May 2022.
+This increase returned the Corporation's dividend to pre-pandemic levels and is consistent with Decisive's objective of providing shareholders with long-term, sustainable, and growing dividends.